 Error messages that show a reply from an unreachable device include Request Timed Out, Destination host unreachable, and Transmit failed (with an error code) – each of which tells a story about why there is an issue.

-How to use TRACERT to test for network or internet connectivity
+How to use TRACERT to check for network or internet connectivity

-TRACERT is another command-line tool that helps with resolving connectivity issues.
-As mentioned, and in comparison to PING, this tool doesn’t just test the connection between two points.
-It also tests all the routers that are found along the route as the packets that are sent hopping to and from each of them.
+TRACERT is another command-line tool that helps with resolving network connectivity issues.
+As mentioned, and in comparison to PING, this tool doesn’t just test the connection speed between two points.
+It also checks all the routers that are found along the route as the packets that are sent hopping to and from each of them.

 Any interruption in the connection becomes evident when the packet ceases to return with a reply from the device.
 This indicates that the silent device is the one to check out.

 Once executed from the CLI, the command sends a UDP packet to all the routers that lie between the origin and target address and then waits for a reply – again, if there is one, that is.

 The basic syntax of the TRACERT command looks like: